netdisco/cumulus-netdisco-demo/README.md

 Start up the MLAG [reference
 topology](https://github.com/CumulusNetworks/cldemo-config-mlag) for Cumulus
-VX, which includes an OOB management server and switch, two spine switches, four leaf switches (in MLAG pairs), and four servers dual-connected to the leaf switches.
+VX, which includes an OOB management server and switch, two spine routers, four leaf routers (in MLAG pairs), and four servers dual-connected to upstream leaf switches.

 You may need to install dependencies on your workstation such as virtualbox and Vagrant - the respective websites have click-install packages.